GO BACK TO ALL GROW GUIDES

 Carrots are an annual cool-season crop, half-hardy to frost and light freezes.
 They develop quite normally under a variety of temperature conditions, except very warm temperatures.
 It is often said that frost, or cold weather will make them even sweeter.

 Carrots grow quickly at first, sending down a tiny orange root that expands and develops more quickly toward the end of its growing period.
 As with all root crops, rapid, steady development produces the best results.
 Keep the row weed free with light shallow cultivation or heavy mulching.
-The seedlings must have steady moisture to develop well, with less moisture as the roots mature.
-Too much moisture at the end of maturing will cause the roots to crack.
-To prevent greening the shoulders, hill up dirt around the greens.

 When to Plant